joshr120/PD-Stepper/README.md

 - Camera slider with web interface for control and sensorlesshoming (sensorlesshoming example coming soon)

 ## PCB: ##
 PCB is a 4 layer 1.6mm custom PCB, this is what allows it to have its comapact form factor.
 The bare prototype boards were kindly provided by [PCBWay](https://pcbway.com/g/heg1oh).
+The PCB's are using PCBWay's black soldermask with a gold ENIG surface finish, which turned out great and look amazing.

 Schematic and GERBERs can be found in the PCB folder.

 ## Housing: ##
 The top cover can be 3D printed however this may not handle well if the motor & controller get warm under high load.
 A cover machined from polycarbonite or acrylic is a much better option (and looks awesome).
 An aluminium housing gives a sleek industrial look as well as acting as a heatsink, however this should not be used if you are using WiFi on the ESP32-S3 as it may block the antenna and reduce the WiFi signal.